 Analyze the differences to determine their cause.
 Each will be part of either one or more of the P-D-C-A steps.
-Take Corrective Action, Preventive Action OR Improve The Process
+Take Corrective Action, Preventive Action OR Improve The Process.

 Determine where to apply changes that will include improvement.
-When these four steps does not result in the need to improve, refine the scope to which PDCA is applied until there is a plan that involves improvement.
+When these four steps do not result in the need to improve, refine the scope to which PDCA is applied until there is a plan that involves improvement.

 The Process Approach enables the organization to meet customer requirements and deliver continual improvement.